LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 Burn it with fire?
 Well, firstly the modal and disabling the remaining form elements has to go.
 There could be several recommendations we could make, here:

-* Form validation, at the end of the form, when a user submits, then tell them they are too poor to be considered by these cretins
+* Form validation, at the end of the form, when a user submits, then tell them they are too poor to be considered by these cretins, although preventing errors is much a better strategy than
-* Replace the input with something such as a <select>, checkbox or radio and then provide some form of inline validation
+* Replace the input with something such as a `<select>`, `checkbox` or `radio` and then provide some form of inline validation
 * Just tell folk that at this moment in time they can only takes applications for projects from rich folk

 What I actually do is simply remove the modal and the functionality that disables the remaining form components.
 That will become clearer, later.